microsoft/Kusto-Query-Language/doc/whereoperator.md

 ---
-title: where operator in Kusto query language - Azure Data Explorer
+title: where operator - Azure Data Explorer
-description: This article describes the where operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022
+description: Learn how to use the where operator to filter a table to the subset of rows that satisfy a predicate. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022